 INTRODUCTION

 Estimating species’ population demographics and habitat associations are intimately linked objectives in conservation biology.
-Increasingly, a single model is used to derive estimates for habitat-abundance associations, which are then extrapolated to estimate abundance over a spatial scale.
-Resource selection functions (RSFs) were originally designed to predict habitat selection by a species, and have since been expanded upon to estimate abundances.
+Increasingly, a single model is used to derive estimates for habitat-abundance associations, which are then extrapolated to estimate abundance over a larger spatial scale.
+Resource selection functions (RSFs) were originally designed to predict habitat selection by a species, and have since been expanded upon to estimate abundances (cite).
 Similarly, occupancy models have been a long-standing approach to estimating population density and abundances from occurrence data at sample locations, but have recently been applied in habitat-modelling frameworks.

 Perhaps the most common application of occupancy models is with avian point count surveys to estimate population sizes for many species.
 Point count surveys rely on aural detection of species at survey locations on the landscape over repeated visits.
 The potential for an individual being present at that location but going undetected at any given visit is governed by two processes: 1) the individual was available for detection but the observer failed to detect the cue; or 2) the individual did not produce a detectable cue.
 MacKenzie et al. (2002) was the first to recognize this issue in point-count surveys, and developed a detection-corrected occupancy modelling (DCOM) approach to account for imperfect detectability.
 DCOMs use a logistic regression model to estimate the effect of environmental covariates on the probability that a species occurs at a given point location, while simultaneously estimating detection probabilities that are less than 1.

-The ability for occupancy models to provide an unbiased estimate of occupancy rates has been tested extensively using simulation studies.
-However, an assessment of the ability for occupancy models to correctly estimate habitat-occupancy relationships is lacking.
-As these models are being increasingly used to predict abundances based on extrapolations, it is essential to assess their ability to provide accurate estimates of habitat-occupancy associations.
-Even within the scope of a study, habitat-occupancy associations may be used to draw inferences about the effects of land uses on different organisms.
+The ability for occupancy models to provide an unbiased estimate of occupancy rates has been tested extensively using simulation studies (cite multiple examples).
+However, an assessment of the ability for occupancy models to correctly estimate habitat-occupancy relationships is lacking (cite?).
+As these models are being increasingly used to predict abundances based on extrapolations (examples?), it is essential to assess their ability to provide accurate estimates of habitat-occupancy associations.
+Even within the scope of a study, habitat-occupancy associations may be used to draw inferences about the effects of land uses on different organisms (examples?).
 Interpretation of incorrect predictions derived from these models may lead to inappropriate management decisions.

 In order to test the efficacy of DCOMs, it is necessary to derive models based on true occupancy rates without the potential bias of detectability.
-Any occupancy model which does not account for detectability by assuming perfect detection can be referred to as naive occupancy model (NOM).
-The use of NOMs were prevalent in the literature prior to the development of DCOMs, but have been steadily replaced in response a better understanding of the biases suffered by failing to meet the assumption of perfect detectability (cite).
+Any occupancy model which does not account for detectability by assuming perfect detection can be referred to as a naive occupancy model (NOM).
+The use of NOMs were prevalent in the literature prior to the development of DCOMs (cite some examples), but have been steadily replaced in response to a better understanding of the biases suffered by failing to meet the assumption of perfect detectability (cite).
 Imperfect detection is the result of insufficient sample effort at each survey location.
 The majority of individual species monitoring is conducted at large temporal and spatial scales, so acquiring sufficient sampling effort at each survey location to relax the assumption of perfect detection required to use NOMs is infeasible.
 For example, most bird surveys are conducted two to four times throughout a season, and at three- to ten- minute intervals at each visit.
 Therefore, conclusions about the species present at that location are derived from just six to forty minutes of survey data.
-This limitation is largely due to the cost of sending experienced observers to the same survey location repeatedly
+This limitation is largely due to the cost of sending experienced observers to the same survey location repeatedly.